georgerodman/jugg-league-analytics/docs/PROJECTION_DATA.md

 and projection accuracy should be evaluated on the overlapping players.
 Raw coverage counts alone do not establish which source is more accurate; some FantasyPros seasons contain a much larger long-tail player pool.

+Historical accuracy results and the primary-source decision are recorded in `docs/PROJECTION_EVALUATION.md`.
+Operational instructions for refreshes and new providers are in `docs/DATA_SOURCE_OPERATIONS.md`.